jiyeow/jiyeow_web/README.md

 I enjoy a good mix of tasks in the lab, field, and office.
 In the lab, I design and conduct lab-scale studies that typically serve as proof-of-concept.
 In the field, I test and demonstrate the scalability and practicability of successful lab experiments.
 I also help nonprofit, state, and private agencies design and perform field monitoring.
 When needed, I also help clients to identify suitable best management practices that meet his/her/their soil and water quality goals, landscape characteristics, treatment time, and costs.
 Finally, in the office, I typically spend my time writing proposals, budgeting, prepare work plans/SOPs, data analysis (e.g., statistics), and writing technical reports and peer-reviewed articles. <br>

 Besides environmental monitoring/treatment in the agroecosystems, I also enjoy working on urban water resources management and treatment.
 I was first exposed to municipal wastewater treatment during my internship after completing my B.S. degree.
 During my M.S. program, I declared a co-major in Civil (Environmental focus) Engineering and have taken several urban stormwater and wastewater treatment courses.
-While I primarily work on agroecosystems projects, I occasionally keep myself updated with urban waste/wastewater management and treatment. <br>
+While I primarily work on agroecosystems projects, I occasionally keep myself updated with urban waste/wastewater management and treatment technologies. <br>

 Retiring as a fish farmer is my long-term goal, and I wish to apply my water quality expertise in sustainable aquaculture.
-Specifically, I aim to improve the production and cost efficiency of aquaculture using recirculating aquaculture systems and/or aquaponics (aquaculture + hydroponics).
+Specifically, I aim to improve the production and cost efficiency of aquaculture using recirculating aquaculture and/or aquaponics systems.

 </details>